 What’s a Hormone?

 As the medical dictionary states, hormones “act as chemical messengers to body organs, stimulating certain life processes”.
-They are chemicals that travel through your bloodstream to reach organs and cells for the progression of your body’s “growth, reproduction, control of metabolic processes, sexual attributes, and even mental conditions and personality traits”.
+So they are chemicals that travel through your bloodstream to reach organs and cells for the progression of your body’s “growth, reproduction, control of metabolic processes, sexual attributes, and even mental conditions and personality traits”.
 These essential features depend on hormones.

 Though they can seem like a pain sometimes, hormones are a good thing!